LAPD officer will not face criminal charges in killing of 14-year-old girl at store during police confrontation with suspect - KESQ

 Greg Meyer, a law enforcement expert who reviewed the case, concluded that there was not enough time for the officer “or any other officer to attempt de-escalation tactics in this situation,” according to the report.
 Meyer noted Valentina’s fatal shooting “was a tragic but unforeseeable accident,” according to the report.

+“Due to pending civil litigation, the Los Angeles Police Department cannot comment on this matter,” Drake Madison, an LAPD officer, said Thursday.

-CNN has reached out to LAPD and the attorney representing Valentina’s family for comment.
+CNN has reached out to the attorney representing Valentina’s family for comment.

 “This case was a particularly challenging one to process as this involved the loss of two lives,” California Attorney General Rob Bonta said in a statement.
 “Any loss of life is a tragedy, and my heart goes out especially to the family of Valentina Orellana Peralta, who tragically lost her life and whose only involvement in this incident was by being at the wrong place at the wrong time.”